Tiefwerder Wiesen: Transport project German Unity 17

-Various factors such as the reduction of the Spree inflows in Lusatia (the water volume that the Spree fed to the Havel was more than twice as high as that of the Havel itself at its mouth until 1990, 38 m³/s compared to 15 m³/s) or the deepening of the Havel led to a lowering of the Havel water level since 1990.
+Various factors such as the reduction of the Spree inflows in Lusatia (the water volume that the Spree fed to the Havel was more than twice as high as that of the Havel itself at its mouth until 1990, 38 m^{3}/s compared to 15 m^{3}/s) or the deepening of the Havel led to a lowering of the Havel water level since 1990.
 Additionally, the deteriorating flood dynamics have resulted in limited accessibility of the small remaining area for pike, making it possible only during specific years.
 For instance, prior to 1990, the water level of 29.55 meters above sea level was undercut on 220 days per year, whereas in the 2000s, it reached about 310 days per year.
 Meanwhile, the water level in the Havel has been reduced to a minimum.